 “She should be an officer.”

-“She’s proving herself.
+“Only when she needs to be.
 Make her an officer.
 You won’t regret it.
 Also, I’ll resign if you don’t.”

 Maksim gestured at the empty tent.
-Outside were the sounds of the army rousing itself to move.
+Outside were the sounds of the Cardonan army rousing itself to move.
 Without them.
 “What’s there to resign from?”

 “Do we have a deal?”